 Peanut Sesame Sauce

 - Combine all the ingredients together in a small bowl and mix until fully combined.
-Add 1-2 tbsp water if needed until you get a creamy consistency.
+Add 1-2 tablespoon water if needed until you get a creamy consistency.